-To adopt an animal or retrieve a lost pet, call (909) 931-4185 and select Option 4 to request an appointment.
+To visit the shelter to see available animals, adopt an animal, or retrieve a lost pet, call (909) 931-4185 and select Option 4 to request an appointment.
 Phones will be answered from 8:30 a.m. to closing.
 Click here to see shelter hours.
-Other requests for information, especially non-urgent and non-scheduling requests, should be sent by e-mail to email@example.com.
+Other requests for information, especially non-urgent and non-scheduling requests, should be sent by e-mail to firstname.lastname@example.org.
 We are asking visitors to wear a covering (bandana, scarf, etc.) over their nose and mouth in accordance with the County of San Bernardino Public Health Department's recommendation.

 Please note all off-site adoption events and group gatherings, such as volunteer orientations, are suspended until further notice.

 Upland Animal Services will continue to provide Animal Control Field Services and support with assistance from trained and experienced personnel of Friends.
 Field Services calls will be limited to emergencies only.